access-ci-org/ipf/docs/INSTALL.md

 --------------

-There are two recommended ways to install IPF: you can use pip install, or you can install from the XSEDE RPMs on software.xsede.org.
+There are two recommended ways to install IPF: you can use pip install, or you can install from ACCESS RPMs on software.xsede.org.

 Installing IPF from RPMs will put it in the directories /usr/lib/python-`<VERSION>`/site-packages/ipf, /etc/ipf, /var/ipf).

 To install to an alternate location we recommend using pip.

-### Pip installation
+### PIP installation

 To install using pip, you need to have the pip package installed in an appropriate version of Python (3.6+).
 We recommend using venv to manage Python installations.
 More information on venv is available at
 <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>

-Depending on how many python versions are in place on your system, "pip" may or may not refer to the python 3 version.  "pip3" should always unambiguously refer to a python3 version of pip.
+Depending on how many python versions are in place on your system, "pip" may or may not refer to the python 3 version.
+"pip3" should always unambiguously refer to a python3 version of pip.

-Once you have a Python 3.6 environment (whether venv or not), to install
+Once you have a Python 3.6 environment (whether venv or not), to install execute:
-execute:

     $ pip3 install ipf